Skip site navigation (1)Skip section navigation (2)

 DESCRIPTION

-kernel Sun RPC over TLS implementation.
-This daemon must be running
+Sun RPC over TLS implementation.
+This daemon must be running for the ker-

-for the kernel RPC to be able to do a TLS connection to a server for an
+nel RPC to be able to do a TLS connection to a server for an NFS over TLS

-NFS over TLS mount.
-This daemon requires that the kernel be built with
+mount.
+This daemon requires that the kernel be built with "options

-"options KERNEL_TLS" and be running on an architecture such as "amd64"
+KERNEL_TLS" and be running on an architecture such as "amd64" that supports

-require the server's certificate to verify and have a Fully Qualified
+quire the server's certificate to verify and have a Fully Qualified Domain

-Domain Name (FQDN) in it.
-This FQDN must match the reverse DNS name
+Name (FQDN) in it.
+This FQDN must match the reverse DNS name for the IP

-field of the subjectName in the certificate and cannot have a wildcard
+jectName in the certificate and cannot have a wildcard "*" in it.

-and will shut down any extant connections that presented certificates
+will shut down any extant connections that presented certificates during

-during TLS handshake that have been revoked.
-If the -r option was not
+TLS handshake that have been revoked.
+If the -r option was not specified,

-The daemon will log failed certificate verifications via syslogd(8) us-
+The daemon will log failed certificate verifications via syslogd(8) using

 The options are as follows: